 The Goldsworthy-esque egg was well built, and the diagonal walls have become a Mariposa trademark at this point.

 The big award winner was Inside Out by the students from Arizona State.
-One of the walls had a giant ceramic on one side, but was used to showcase a yucca on the other side, with the cast shadow of the creating yucca another lighting affect like the spotlight on the meadow.
+One of the walls did nice double duty, showcasing a giant ceramic art piece on one side and a yucca on the other, with the cast shadow of the yucca creating another great lighting affect like the spotlight on the meadow.

 I liked the paving and all of the design details in the garden by Arterra.
 The gardens at the show all reference a specific country, but the one by Arterra is inspired by Wonderland.

 The plants in the Thai garden were mostly California natives.
 The plants weren’t really the focus of the design, so they didn’t register for me right away, but I appreciated that it was different from what you usually see or envision with California natives.